Nightsky770/anneofgreengablesforbinders/README.md

 Source files (top-level and per-chapter files) are in the source directory for each book.
 You do not need them unless you are preparing your own version.
 I am using LuaLaTeX.

 Emendations:
+* First sentence of chapter 22 changed from Project Gutenberg's "And what are your eyes popping out of your head about.
+Now?" to the more grammatical "And what are your eyes popping out of your head about now?"
 * In chapter 30, the names of novels were originally not italicized.
 I have placed them in italics.